Old Central Bridge in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Erected 1961 by Schoharie American Legion Post 1261, the Schoharie Rotary Club & James Cushing.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Block House (approx. half a mile away); Schoharie Junction (approx. 0.9 miles away); George Mann Tory Tavern (approx. 2˝ miles away); Stone Church Parsonage (approx. 2.6 miles away); Site Of Encampment (approx. 2.6 miles away); David Williams Memorial (approx. 2.6 miles away); War in Schoharie County (approx. 2.7 miles away); Revolution in the Mohawk Valley (approx. 2.7 miles away).
+Tavern (approx. 0.2 miles away); Site of Block House (approx. half a mile away); Schoharie Junction (approx. 0.9 miles away); Johannes Ball (approx. 2.3 miles away); George Mann Tory Tavern (approx. 2˝ miles away); Stone Church Parsonage (approx. 2.6 miles away); Site Of Encampment (approx. 2.6 miles away); Col. Peter Vroman (approx. 2.6 miles away).

 The June 1961 unveiling ceremony was conducted by James Palmatier, junior past commander of the Schoharie Legion Post; Ralph Casper Sr., member of the post and occupant of the house in which Westinghouse was born; David Enders, Rotary Club President; Charles S. Mix, supervisor of the Town of Schoharie, and James Cushing, donor of the marker.

 Old Central Bridge is a hamlet in the northeast part of the Town of Schoharie on NY-7 and near Interstate 88.
 Central Bridge Township was carved off of Schoharie in 1804 by patent granted to Henry Witsie, but developed little until the Albany and Susquehanna railroad came through in 1863.
 Early in the nineteenth century the Schoharie river (a.k.a.
 Schoharie Creek) was spanned by three covered wooden bridges, one at Esperance, one at Schoharie and the third midway between which became known as Central Bridge.